alina1021/facial_expression_transfer/README.md

 ![Face2Face Iohannis](images/alina_iohannis.gif)

 Frozen model can be downloaded from [here](https://drive.google.com/file/d/1C5bN5J6_W9Zxs304nMyFiByieqbH-w_J/view?usp=sharing).
 This model is trained on 400 images with epoch 200.

+Increasing the number of epochs will help to reduce the pixelation and blurriness.
+Also, training with more data will improve the results and have the objects in the background not move during facial expression transfer.

 ## Requirements
 - [Anaconda / Python 3.5](https://www.continuum.io/downloads)